Compare types of groups in Microsoft 365

 Dynamic distribution groups

 Dynamic distribution groups are mail-enabled groups that are used to send mail to people with specific attributes, such as department or location.
-These attributes are defined in the Exchange admin center rather than Azure AD.
+These attributes are defined in the Exchange admin center rather than Microsoft Entra ID.

 Unlike regular distribution groups that contain a defined set of members, the membership list for dynamic distribution groups is calculated each time a message is sent to the group, based on the filters and conditions that you define.
 When an email message is sent to a dynamic distribution group, it's delivered to all recipients in the organization that match the criteria defined for that group.

-Security groups are used for granting access to Microsoft 365 resources, such as SharePoint.
+Security groups are used for granting access to Microsoft 365 resources, such as SharePoint sites.
 They can make administration easier because you need only administer the group rather than adding users to each resource individually.

-Security groups can be configured for dynamic membership in Azure Active Directory, allowing group members or devices to be added or removed automatically based on user attributes such as department, location, or title; or device attributes such as operating system version.
+Security groups can be configured for dynamic membership in Microsoft Entra ID, allowing group members or devices to be added or removed automatically based on user attributes such as department, location, or title; or device attributes such as operating system version.

 Security groups can be added to a team.